Lake District Holiday June 2002 - page 3

 a most enjoyable week in the very scenic Lake District; it's a vast

-area and we only visited a small part of it, we'd need far longer next
+area and of course we only got to see a small part of it, we'd need far

 |